Sherin Zada: Political career

 However he left the PTI and became a professional journalist.

-Youtube - Silver Button receiver for 10 Million Subscribers
+YouTube

-Recently in December 2021 Sherin Zada received silver button for the 10 Million Subscribers on the YouTube.com, he is the first working/field journalist in KP province of Pakistan for the said award.
+In December 2021, Sherin Zada received Silver Play Button for reaching 10 million subscribers on YouTube.
+He is the first field journalist from the Khyber Pakhtunkhwa province of Pakistan to reach this milestone.

-Lectures at Universities
+Lectures at universities

-He had given lectures in various universities ie., University of Gujrat, Pakistan, University of Punjab, Pakistan in various national and international events abroad.
+He had given lectures in various universities i.e., University of Gujrat, Pakistan, University of Punjab, Pakistan in various national and international events abroad.

-Lakes Discoveries as Trekker
+Lakes discoveries as trekker

 Sherin Zada discovered 30 Lakes in the Swat Valley and allied districts as trekker and had coverage for the different news channels.

 Selected work

 He also covered for the first time for the media/TV.